TITLE 29

 (4) Protecting the privacy of nursing home residents, including complying with the guidelines for confidentiality of records established by the Division of Health Care Quality.

-(j) The Commission shall prepare and publish an annual report to the Governor, Secretary, the General Assembly, and the Director and Librarian of the Division of Research of Legislative Council.
+(j) The Commission shall prepare and publish an annual report to the Governor, Secretary, the General Assembly, and the Director and the Librarian of the Division of Legislative Services.
 The annual report must include at least all of the following:

 (1) Aggregate data with analysis and monitoring of trends in the quality of care and quality of life of nursing home residents.